 Choosing a Reputable Piercer or Piercing Shop

 It’s clear from the last section that you should only work with a qualified piercing professional.
-Unless the facility has a dedicated piercer on staff, steer clear.
+Unless the facility has a dedicated, trained piercer, steer clear!

 You shouldn’t let a jeweler or a retail clerk pierce your ears, even if they can do it at a lower price (it’s not worth the higher risk of getting an infection or having a piercing that isn’t properly aligned).

 You should always get your piercings – even earlobe piercings – done at a piercing studio or a tattoo parlor that offers piercing services.
 Although, that doesn’t mean you should blindly trust any of these businesses.